Non-Resident Bank Accounts: Hidden Freeze Risks

 Non-resident banking is not inherently fragile.
 Many legitimate businesses operate accounts in jurisdictions where the founder is not resident, with proper documentation and clear structural alignment.

 The fragility arises when the arrangement has not been examined — when the gap between original assumptions and current reality has widened without documentation, and when the structural characteristics of the arrangement would be difficult to explain if someone asked.
+For a comparison of how specific non-resident banking providers handle these structural patterns, see Mercury vs Wise vs Relay.

 Global Solo maps these structural patterns across the Money and Entity dimensions, showing how banking arrangements intersect with entity jurisdiction, personal residency, and operational reality.
+If your banking structure is tied to a US LLC, the non-resident LLC formation guide covers the entity-level considerations that affect banking access.

 Visual: Non-Resident Banking Drift Timeline